-Visit our website to read about what each of these Initiatives will look like: https://yesnorthamerica.org/localinitiative/settingup/
+Visit our website to read all about the YES Initiative: https://yesnorthamerica.org/localinitiative/settingup/

 You can read about the entire process on our website: https://yesnorthamerica.org/localinitiative/settingup/

-The YES leaders are experienced participants of our program who have been trained to lead YES initiatives.
-They have gone through extensive youth ministry and leadership training, and are equipped to attend to the needs of the students, guide them with love and to respond with care in any situation that may arise.
+The YES leaders are experienced participants of our program who have been trained to lead YES Trips and Initiatives.
+They have gone through extensive youth ministry and leadership training, and are equipped to attend to the needs of the students, guide them with love, and to respond with care in any situation that may arise.
 Leaders are generally young adults that are trained leaders and/or staff of the YES Program.